-Samsung's $250 ARM-powered Chromebook debuted this past October and quickly climbed to the top of the charts on Amazon.
+Samsung's $250 Chromebook rolled out in October and quickly climbed to the top of the charts on Amazon.

 Tablet apps remain on track to generate a whopping $8.8 billion in revenue in 2013, compared to the $16.4 billion projected for smartphone apps.